Spectrecoin Market Cap Reaches $2.67 Million (XSPEC)

-Spectrecoin (CURRENCY:XSPEC) traded 0.9% higher against the dollar during the 24 hour period ending at 10:00 AM E.T. on January 3rd.
-One Spectrecoin coin can now be bought for approximately $0.10 or 0.00000949 BTC on exchanges.
-Spectrecoin has a total market capitalization of $2.67 million and approximately $6,042.00 worth of Spectrecoin was traded on exchanges in the last 24 hours.
-Over the last week, Spectrecoin has traded up 5.7% against the dollar.
+Spectrecoin (CURRENCY:XSPEC) traded 0.9% higher against the U.S. dollar during the one day period ending at 8:00 AM ET on January 7th.
+During the last week, Spectrecoin has traded up 5.7% against the U.S. dollar.
+Spectrecoin has a total market cap of $2.67 million and $6,042.00 worth of Spectrecoin was traded on exchanges in the last day.
+One Spectrecoin coin can now be bought for about $0.10 or 0.00000949 BTC on exchanges.

 - OmiseGO (OMG) traded 15.7% higher against the dollar and now trades at $1.74 or 0.00017117 BTC.